aviam/climacell-test/README.md

 - You can see there devops-challenge jenkins pipeline job which build docker image push it to gcr and and deployed it my       private cluster with helm command. here you can see ***Dockerfile*** and ***Jenkinsfile*** for building and deploying the servive to gcr and gke as well.

-  * pipeline: build image -> push image to gcr-> helm deploy to gke.
+  * Pipeline: build image -> push image to gcr-> helm deploy to gke.
-  * currently defined the job without polling scm configuration but easly can do it and listen to commits in your repo to trigger pipline.
+  * Currently defined the job without polling scm configuration but easly can do it and listen to commits in your repo to trigger pipline.
+  * Defined gcp service account for jenkins agents to push images to gcr with Google Container Registry Auth Plugin in jenkins.

 ## Monitoring